DoorDash raises $535M, now valued at $1.4B

 The company is announcing that it’s raised $535 million in a Series D round.
 And while it’s not saying anything about valuation, a source close to DoorDash told us that the new funding values the company at $1.4 billion (post-money).

-DoorDash had previously raised around $186 million, according to CrunchBase, most recently in at a valuation of more than $700 million.
+DoorDash had previously raised around $186 million, according to CrunchBase, most recently at a valuation of more than $700 million.

 Asked whether that level of funding means that DoorDash is starting to think about an IPO, CEO Tony Xu said, “It doesn’t really change anything for us.
 Instead, we’re saying it adds more flexibility, giving us the optionality in terms of where we want to invest and how we want to think about financing for the company.”